Linear groups and computation: Introduction

 \subsection{Algorithms for finitely generated linear groups}

 To compute with linear groups over infinite fields, we must first decide how the groups will be designated in a computer.
 Of course, input will be a finite set.
 A convenient format is a finite set of generating matrices.
-Although not every matrix group can be so designated, those that are constitute a major class of linear groups, and occur frequently in applications.
+Although not every matrix group can be so designated, those that are constitute a major class, and occur frequently in applications.

 This article is an exposition of our ongoing project to compute with groups given by a finite set of generating matrices over an (arbitrary) infinite field.
+We

-We \begin{itemize} \item[(i)] formulate general methodology; \item[(ii)] apply (i) to design effective algorithms; \item[(iii)] implement the algorithms and demonstrate their practicality. \end{itemize} As (ii) and (iii) indicate, an overarching goal is to obtain algorithms that complete in reasonable time for a wide range of inputs.
+\begin{itemize} \item[(i)] formulate general methodology; \item[(ii)] apply (i) to design effective algorithms; \item[(iii)] implement the algorithms and demonstrate their practicality. \end{itemize} As (ii) and (iii) indicate, an overarching goal is to obtain algorithms that complete in reasonable time for a wide range of inputs.
 Ideally, the software would replace traditional mathematics by machine computation, simplifying the solution of problems, and leading to the solution of formerly intractable problems.

 Our methodology draws on (classical) theory of linear groups, as in \cite{DixonBook,WBook}.
 This equips us with well-tried tools, such as the `method of finite approximation'.
 Apart from underpinning the success of our approach, linear group theory and its central concerns guide our choice of problems to give priority.
-One of these is realising the Tits alternative computationally.
+One of these is realizing the Tits alternative computationally.
 That is, we devise and implement a practical algorithm to test whether a finitely generated linear group is solvable-by-finite (recall that $G$ is \emph{${\sf X}$-by-finite}, or \emph{virtually ${\sf X}$}, if there exists a finite index normal subgroup of $G$ that has property ${\sf X}$).
 Then we dispose of further questions for solvable-by-finite linear groups: recognition problems such as testing whether a group is finite, solvable, or nilpotent.
 Later parts of the article are occupied with the second class of the Tits alternative, specifically arithmetic and Zariski dense subgroups of semisimple algebraic groups.
 We conclude by discussing avenues for future research.

 The aims of this project were achieved with our colleagues Willem de Graaf, Bettina Eick, Alexander Hulpke, and Eamonn O'Brien, to whom we are deeply grateful.